RV How To 101:

 A. You have two electrical systems on a typical RV.
-One system runs off 12 volts DC current (just like your automobile) and the other 110 volts – just like your house. all of the lights for the entire unit are 12 volts.
-However, there is something called a power inverter, which converts 110 volt to 12 volt DC once you are plugged into AC poser at your campsite.
-The inverter also charges the batteries on the RV whenever it’s (yes, you’ll have one or two batteries on yoru RV).
+One system runs off 12 volts DC current (just like your automobile) and the other 110 volts – just like your house.
+All of the lights for the entire unit are 12 volts.
+There is something called a power inverter, which converts 110 volt to 12 volt DC once you are plugged into AC power at your campsite.
+The inverter also charges the batteries on the RV whenever it’s plugged in (you’ll have one or two automotive type of batteries on your RV).

 Q. How does the AC and Heating Work?

 A. Most new RV’s have a rooftop air conditioner.
 There are only a handful of manufacturers – so they all look similar.
 For heat, typically you will have a propane (gas) furnace, pumping heat through floor registers.